 Maybe it’s a long workday with converging deadlines, plus a list of things to do after leaving the office.
 Or, maybe it’s a “day off” where you only have 476 chores, errands, and other tasks to take care of.

 We all have days like this at least once in a while, if not regularly.
 They’re usually stressful and exhausting.
 And the list of things on your plate can feel never-ending.

-In a recent post about single-tasking, I discussed how multitasking is a myth.
-The short story is, our brains aren’t great at doing many things at once.
-Frequent context switching (moving between unrelated tasks) makes you less productive, more wiped out, and farther behind.
+We’ve discussed before on this blog how multitasking is really a myth.
+The truth is, our brains aren’t great at doing a bunch of different things at once.
+Frequent context switching (jumping between unrelated tasks) sucks up mental energy and slows us down.

-In his amazing book Deep Work: Rules for Success in a Distracted World, Cal Newport explains how creating a disciplined environment of focus leads you to:
+In his amazing book Deep Work, Cal Newport explains that this kind of focus empowers you to:

-- Get more of your work done more quickly
+- Get more work done, and more quickly

 - Produce a higher quality of work with fewer mistakes